Ahmad45123/EduXR/README.md

   </a>

   <p align="center">
-    A (science) experiments designing platform where teachers can create AR/VR experiments via a visual programming language.
+    A (science) experiments designing platform where teachers can create AR experiments via a visual programming language.
     <br />
     <a href="https://github.com/Ahmad45123/EduXR/blob/main/bachelor_thesis.pdf"><strong>Explore the thesis »</strong></a>
     <br />